Man arrested in connection with suspicious packages at DC-area military bases

 A man was arrested Tuesday in connection with the series of packages containing explosive materials found at military bases in the greater Washington, D.C., area, a law enforcement official told Fox News.

-The FBI said Thanh Cong Phan, 43, was taken into custody at his home in Everett, Washington on Monday night.
+The FBI said Thanh Cong Phan, 43, was taken into custody at his home in Everett, Washington, on Monday night.

 In a six-minute hearing Tuesday, Judge James Donohue set a preliminary hearing for April 10 and a detention hearing for March 30.
-He faces 10 years in prison and a $250,000 fine.
+Phan faces 10 years in prison and a $250,000 fine.

-Phan only said two words, “Yes, sir,” when asked if a
+The suspect only said two words, “Yes, sir,” when asked if a financial affidavit he filled out was correct.

 No possible motive was immediately disclosed.
 Law enforcement officials described him as emotionally disturbed and no stranger to federal and local authorities.
 He had written to many government agencies in the past, including members of Congress.